Team-06-alpha-A62/kapow/README.md

 ## Project Title

-Your Project Title
+**Kapow! gifs**

 ## Description

-A brief description of what your project does and its features.
+A small website about gifs using Giphy API to display trending gifs, search by terms, save to favorites and upload to Giphy directly

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of [Node.js](https://nodejs.org/en/download/)
+- You have installed [Node.js](https://nodejs.org/en/download/), preferably the latest stable version
 - You have a Git client installed on your local machine
-- You have a text editor or IDE of your choice (e.g., VS Code)

 ## Installation